Home > Women

 • Only one small chest pocket with no button closure

-Best Heavyweight Women's Flannel
+Best Heavyweight Flannel for Women

 Flylow May Flannel

-• Material 100% polyester flannel lined with 100% polyester fleece
+• Material: 100% polyester flannel lined with 100% polyester fleece

-• Density Heavyweight
+• Density: Heavyweight

-• Best For Super cold days, outside, a jacket alternative
+• Best For: Super cold days, outside, a jacket alternative

 Pros